Martenfur/Nopipeline/README.md

 You can also include NPL in Visual Studio project, if you want.

 If you want more seamless pipeline-forgetting experience, you can check out [Monofoxe Engine](https://github.com/Martenfur/Monofoxe), with Nopipeline integrated out of the box.

+## Running the sample.

+Before running the sample, build `Nopipeline.Sample.Content` project.
+This will build the custom pipeline extension.

 ## All the other stuffs.